KathyBarabash/asg-runtime/docs/d4.3/asg_report.md

 Report via a /metrics endpoint or log export

-Example structure:
----
-✅ The Executor as Master/Manager (Singleton-like)
-Responsibilities:

-Manages lifecycle and access to:

-Shared caches

-Global settings

-Runtime stats / observability

-Logging / tracing

-Delegates data retrieval & transformation to per-request Driver objects

-Usage:

-Initialized once (per app instance), typically during FastAPI startup

-Injected into routes or used as a shared module/global

-This is like having a service object in classic design patterns.
-In a web context, this gives separation of concerns and clarity, especially as the system grows.
-Executor abstraction: Central coordinator of caching, fetching, and transformation logic, aware of app config and serializer choices.
-Executor: The Core Orchestrator
-Handles:
-Settings validation.
-Instantiating caches, fetchers, and serializers.
-Coordinating fetch-transform-respond logic per endpoint.
-Acts as a lifespan-injected app context, ensuring initialization is centralized and robust.

----
-✅ The Driver per Request
-Responsibilities:

-Encapsulates all logic needed for a single request:

-Target origin (FDP) endpoint and any query parameters

-The transformation pipeline for the data

-Custom cache key generation for this slice of data

-Fetches from cache or source as needed, performs transformation, returns data

-Why it works:

-Keeps the Executor thin and stateless across requests

-Allows each FastAPI route to instantiate a customized driver per invocation

-Encourages code reuse and testing: you can test driver behavior in isolation

----
-🔌 Fetcher & Transformer
-OriginFetcher: handles:
-Data fetching via HTTP.
-Integration with origin cache.
-Multi-endpoint fetching logic.
-Transformer: receives structured origin data and applies the correct chain of transformation functions (from the imported library) before returning the result.
-Experimental hooks (e.g., telemetry or auth) through wrapper decorators.
-OriginFetcher.fetch() is fully async.

-It tries to optimize bandwidth by leveraging:

-ETag (If server supports it).

-Last-Modified (If server supports it).

-Resilient: falls back to cached value on timeout or network error.

-Stateless and reusable for multiple keys/URLs.
-Exponential backoff: we multiply the base backoff by the attempt number.

-Graceful fallback: when all retries fail, we try to use cached data if available.

-Customizable retry logic: if needed, you can expose retryable status codes or add jitter.

-3. Generated SFDP Apps

-### Operational Aspects

-At the time of writing, ASG-tool is provided as a command line utility that imports GIN modules as dependency and relies on Ollama service deployed on TEADAL as a driver for the genetrative AI capabilities of GIN.
-We plan to enchance the tool itself to be deployed as TEADAL platform service as part of TEADAL Node and to expose a web interface in addition to CLI.
-Additional possible enchancement, as already mentioned above, is to integrate git repo creation and pushing.

-How This Works
-App Initialization: The FastAPI app initializes with the settings and creates an instance of Executor to manage caching and data fetching logic.

-Endpoint Logic: Each endpoint in the FastAPI app uses Depends to call executor.get_data().
-This method internally creates a DataRequestDriver instance to handle the specifics of the request (e.g., fetching data, transforming it).

-DataRequestDriver: For each request, a fresh DataRequestDriver instance is created.
-It handles fetching the raw data, applying transformations, and using the appropriate caching mechanism.

-Conclusion
-With this structure:

-The app code remains minimal, only knowing about the Executor and settings.

-The Executor is responsible for creating a DataRequestDriver per request.

-The app is unaware of the inner workings of data retrieval or transformations.

-Would you like to proceed with this setup?

-High-Level Flow:
-DataRequestDriver Initialization:

-The get_data method in the Executor will initialize the DataRequestDriver.
-The DataRequestDriver will be responsible for parsing the request spec, fetching data, and handling transformations.

-Result Cache Interaction:

-The Executor will first check if the transformed data is already available in the result cache (this would be a simple cache lookup).

-If found, return it directly with an update to cache stats (e.g., cache hit).

-If not found, it moves to the next step of fetching the required data.

-Origin Cache Lookup:

-The DataRequestDriver will check whether the origin data is available in the origin cache.

-If any origin data is missing from the cache, it will be fetched from the origin via the HTTP client.

-Data Transformation:

-Once all data from the origin is retrieved (either from cache or fresh), the necessary transformations will be applied.

-The transformed data is then returned to the Executor to be cached (in the result cache).

-Returning the Result:

-The transformed and cached data is returned to the FastAPI app to be encoded (e.g., as a JSON response) and sent to the user.

-Selecting what to cache, the original data or the transformed data, or both, depends on the nature of the origin and the transformed datasets transformation, the network availability, the storage availability, the policy and additional system constraints.
-If the transformation is lightweight, e.g., simple filtering, renaming fields, the FDP data is stable (static) and newtork bandwith is scarce, then caching the origin data and recomputing the transformation for each SFDP request can be the best solution.
-Same applies if the origin data is stable but the transformations are expected to be dynamic (injected for runtime loading and execution).
-On the other hand, when the transformations are stable but computationally expensive, e.g. e.g., encryption, heavy filtering, aggregation, or when the computed dataset is significatly smaller than the origin dataset and storage is scarce, it might be better to cache the response data.
-In cases the origin FDP data is very dynamic, caching should be disabled, while in some other cases enabling both caches can benefit the system.
-In current implementation, caching is enabled per SFDP instance and is applied across all the endpoints.
-For production systems, the implementation can be easily adapted to make separate decision per endpont.
 #### Lifecycle and Deployment Flow
 SFDP creation → validation → enrichment → deployment → monitoring.
 Catalog entries and GitOps repositories as authoritative sources.